dream-horizon-org/delivr/README.md

 By default, the CLI will generate:
 - For Android:
-  - `.codepush/index.android.bundle` - The optimized Hermes bundle
+  - `.dota/index.android.bundle` - The optimized Hermes bundle
-  - `.codepush/` - Directory containing any assets
+  - `.dota/` - Directory containing any assets
-  - `.codepush/index.android.bundle.json` - Sourcemap file (if --make-sourcemap is enabled)
+  - `.dota/index.android.bundle.json` - Sourcemap file (if --make-sourcemap is enabled)

 - For iOS:
-  - `.codepush/main.jsbundle` - The optimized Hermes bundle
+  - `.dota/main.jsbundle` - The optimized Hermes bundle
-  - `.codepush/` - Directory containing any assets
+  - `.dota/` - Directory containing any assets
-  - `.codepush/main.jsbundle.json` - Sourcemap file (if --make-sourcemap is enabled)
+  - `.dota/main.jsbundle.json` - Sourcemap file (if --make-sourcemap is enabled)

-All paths can be customized using the CLI options.

 ## Releasing Updates